mesalytic/discord-lookup-api/README.md

 You can freely access the API [here](https://discordlookup.mesavirep.xyz)

-You must specify an ID to the link
+Right now, you must specify an ID to the link (a proper website is currently [in development](https://github.com/chocololat/discord-lookup-api/tree/website))

 ### Example